foreverfl/vscode/docs/sourcecontrol/github.md

 Sometimes you'll want to switch to working on a repository in a development environment with support for a local file system and full language and development tooling.
 The GitHub Repositories extension makes it easy for you to:

-* Create a GitHub codespace (if you have the [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces)).
+- Create a GitHub codespace (if you have the [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces)).
-* Clone the repository locally.
+- Clone the repository locally.
-* Clone the repository into a Docker container (if you have [Docker](https://docker.com/) and the Microsoft [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed).
+- Clone the repository into a Docker container (if you have [Docker](https://docker.com/) and the Microsoft [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed).

-To switch development environments, use the **Continue Working On...** command, available from the Command Palette (`kb(workbench.action.showCommands)`) or by clicking on the Remote indicator in the Status bar.
+To switch development environments, use the **Continue Working On...** command, available from the Command Palette (`Ctrl+Shift+P`) or by clicking on the Remote indicator in the Status bar.

 ![Continue Working On command in Remote dropdown](images/github/continue-working.png)